Power without compromising accuracy. In a nutshell, that’s how our tennis expert, Martina, describes the 2023 Yonex VCORE 100 tennis racket.

 The Yonex VCORE 100 also incorporates silicone oil-infused (SIF) grommets.
 Yonex claims this lubrication minimizes friction between the string and grommet, which allows for faster string snapback and helps drive the spin of the ball.

-Lastly, Yonex adds Vibration Dampening Mesh (VDM) to its VCORE, EZONE, and ASTREL line of tennis rackets.
+Lastly, Yonex adds Vibration Dampening Mesh (VDM) to its VCORE, EZONE, and ASTREL line of tennis racquets.
 The VDM is inside the grip and is meant to reduce vibration.
-Yonex’s newest racket to its family, the PRECEPT, is the only one not to use VDM, instead incorporating a new technology called a Servo Filter to dampen vibration.
+Yonex’s newest racquet to its family, the PRECEPT, is the only one not to use VDM, instead incorporating a new technology called a Servo Filter to dampen vibration.

 The 2023 Yonex VCORE 100 comes in two colors: flame red or galaxy black.